-Handbook 2020-21, Version 1.0 (13/12/20)
+Handbook 2023-24, Version 1.1 (13/11/23)

-This handbook applies to students starting the degree programme in Michaelmas term 2020.
+This handbook applies to students starting the degree programme in Michaelmas term 2023.
 The information in this handbook may be different for students starting in other years.

-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/.
+The Examination Regulations relating to this course are available at 2023-24, Preliminary Examination in Materials Science (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns in the first instance please contact Philippa Moss (philippa.moss@materials.ox.ac.uk).

-The information in this handbook is accurate as at 13th December 2020, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at 12th November 2023, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Department will publish a new version of this handbook together with a list of the changes and students will be informed.

-Version Action Date Version 1.0 Published MT20 13/12/20
+Version Action Date

+Version 1.0 Published MT23 12/11/23

+Version 1.1 Addition p25 re printing costs 13/11/2023